kubermatic/docs/content/kubermatic/master/changelog/2.12/_index.en.md

 - **ACTION REQUIRED:** the `zone_character` field must be removed from all AWS datacenters in `datacenters.yaml`
 - **ACTION REQUIRED:** The default number of apiserver replicas was increased to 2.
 You can revert to the old behavior by setting `.Kubermatic.apiserverDefaultReplicas` in the `values.yaml`
 - **ACTION REQUIRED:** The literal credentials on the `Cluster` object are being deprecated in favor of storing them in a secret.
 If you have addons that use credentials, replace `.Cluster.Spec.Cloud` with `.Credentials`.
-- **ACTION REQUIRED:** Kubermatic now doesn&#39;t accept unknown keys in its config files anymore and will crash if an unknown key is present
+- **ACTION REQUIRED:** KKP now doesn&#39;t accept unknown keys in its config files anymore and will crash if an unknown key is present
 - **ACTION REQUIRED:** BYO datacenters now need to be specific in the `datacenters.yaml` with a value of `{}`, e.G `bringyourown: {}`
 - **ACTION REQUIRED:** Velero does not backup Prometheus, Elasticsearch and Minio by default anymore.
 - **ACTION REQUIRED:** On AWS, the nodeport-proxy will be recreated as NLB.
 DNS entries must be updated to point to the new LB.